23 Hidden Costs of Buying a Home

 15. Moving company or truck rental

-If you opt to do it yourself, the costs of renting a moving truck range from about $130 for a small, local move to as high as $3,250 for a cross-country journey.
-Average moving costs fall around $1,550.
+If you opt to do it yourself, the costs of renting a moving truck range from about $130 for a small, local move to as high as $2,140 for a long-distance move, about 1,750 miles.

 Though sellers are likely to have completed a deep clean of their home before listing it, they may not be so careful as they move out.
-Real estate contracts will typically require the seller to leave the home in “broom-clean” condition, meaning floors should be swept, trash taken out, and all closets and shelves should be emptied.
+Real estate contracts will typically require the seller to leave the home in “broom-clean” condition, meaning floors were swept, trash taken out, and all closets and shelves emptied.

-Unfortunately, not all contracts may include that clause, or a seller swept up in the stress of moving could leave a bit of a mess.
+Unfortunately, not all contracts include that clause, and a seller caught up in the stress of moving could leave a mess.
 In these cases, buyers might opt to have the home professionally cleaned.

-The cost of hiring professional cleaners will vary depending on your location and home size, but average rates run between $120 and $235.
+The cost of hiring professional cleaners will vary depending on your location and home size, but average rates run between $118 and $236 per visit.

 17. Furniture